 - Less than 100mg/dL, is considered normal

 Screening: This test is for people who are older than 45 years of age and includes overweight people younger than age 45, women who had gestational diabetes, pre-diabetic, and those who have a family history.

 You can manage your diabetes by consulting your doctor or healthcare provider and managing to stay in a specific range.

-Including foods that are rich in fibers, carbohydrates, fruits and vegetables can help to keep the blood glucose levels in a specific range.
+Including foods that are rich in fibers, carbohydrates, corn syrup, fruits and vegetables can help to keep the blood glucose levels in a specific range.

 Moreover, eating food at regular intervals, usually, after 2 or 3 hours of a gap, avoiding refined carbs, sweets and animal fats can help.